Numbers With Repeated Digits - Digit DP [JS]

 Solution: Digit DP

-Memoize each dp(i, mask, state, hasRepeat)
+Memoize each dp(i, mask, state, hasRepeat), where

-state = indicates whether the current number is tracking smaller, equal, or greater than n
+i = the ith digitmask = bitmask which indicates which digit we have already usedstate = indicates whether the current number is tracking smaller, equal, or greater than n0 = smaller1 = equal2 = greater

 hasRepeat = whether we have a repeated digit

-is true (1), count it as 1 way.
+If hasRepeat is true (1), count it as 1 way.

-For each state, count the total number of ways after appending each digit (0 - 9
+For each state, count the total number of ways after appending each digit (0 - 9).

 - If

-, keep state the same. - If
+digit === n[index], keep state the same. - If

 d = number of digits in n

-Space Complexity: O(d * 2^10 * 3 * 2)
+Space Complexity: O(d * 2^10 * 3 * 2) 62MB

 var numDupDigitsAtMostN = function(n) {